 We emphasize individual growth and believe in teaching those skills necessary for lifelong scholarship in an environment conducive to learning.
 Our goal is to ensure that our residents have the superior training required to become certified by the American Board of Internal Medicine (ABIM) and/or the American Osteopathic Board of Internal Medicine (AOBIM).
 Our program is in compliance with and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 We are currently approved for fourteen positions per year in the allopathic track, and six positions per year in the osteopathic track.

-The osteopathic recognition (OR) track offers a longitudinal curriculum to all doctors of osteopathy, in addition to any doctors of medicine who have completed certain training in osteopathic manipulation therapy (OMT) and osteopathic principles and practice (OPP).
+The osteopathic-recognized program offers a longitudinal curriculum to all doctors of osteopathy, in addition to any doctors of medicine who have completed certain training in osteopathic manipulation therapy (OMT) and osteopathic principles and practice (OPP).

-Our program track offers the best of both worlds.
-OR track residents receive the same didactic and clinical education as the allopathic track residents; additionally, they continue to use the unique skills indoctrinated into the osteopathic physician.
-Beginning with the 2017-2018 academic year, UPMC Pinnacle was granted ACGME initial accreditation for the OR track.
-We sought this recognition because we believe the osteopathic principle of holistic medicine is one that will benefit our patients at UPMC Pinnacle.
+Our program offers the best of both worlds.
+Designated osteopathic residents receive the same didactic and clinical education as the allopathic track residents; additionally, they continue to use the unique skills indoctrinated into the osteopathic physician.
+Beginning with the 2017-2018 academic year, UPMC in Central Pa. was granted ACGME initial accreditation for the osteopathic-recognized.
+We sought this recognition because we believe the osteopathic principle of holistic medicine is one that will benefit our patients at UPMC in Central Pa.

-In addition to the program requirements mandated by the ACGME, OR track residents are obligated to meet milestones as defined by the ACGME.
-Residents successfully completing at least thirty months in the OR track will be eligible to sit for the certification examinations offered through the ABIM and/or the AOBIM.
+In addition to the program requirements mandated by the ACGME, designated osteopathic residents are obligated to meet milestones as defined by the ACGME.
+Residents successfully completing at least thirty months in the osteopathic-recognized program will be eligible to sit for the certification examinations offered through the ABIM and/or the AOBIM.

 Our esteemed teaching faculty consists of nine full-time and one part-time members in the allopathic program.
-We have several faculty members that precept our OR Track residents in the COH campus and private physician's office.
+We have several faculty members that precept our Designated Osteopathic Residents in the COH campus and private physician's office.
 The faculty bring a strong diversity in training and experience, which is imparted to our residents in daily interactions.
 We have vast numbers of volunteer faculty members from the community in both private and health system practices, providing additional instruction to enhance the learning experience.